North American porcupine: Diet

 Porcupine in a cottonwood tree in Badlands National Park in South Dakota.

-Porcupines are herbivores and solely eat plants.
-During the summer, North American Porcupines eat twigs, roots, stems, berries, leaves, and other vegetation.
-Porcupines also eat certain insects and nuts.
+Porcupines are herbivores.
+During the summer, North American porcupines eat twigs, roots, stems, fruits, leaves, and other vegetation.
 In the winter, they eat mainly conifer needles and tree bark.
 Porcupines are selective in their consumption, but the degree of selectivity depends on the season.

 Behavior

 Porcupines are nearsighted and slow-moving.
 They are active mainly at night, as they are nocturnal.
 On summer days, they often rest in trees.
 They do not hibernate, but sleep in and stay close to their dens in winter.
 The strength of the porcupine's defense has given it the ability to live a solitary life, unlike many herbivores, which must move in flocks or herds.
 The porcupine has "an extraordinary ability to learn complex mazes and to remember them as much as a hundred days afterward".